 In most DUII (driving under the influence of intoxicants) cases, the prosecution relies heavily on blood, breath, or urine test results for proving the driver violated the law.
 The results of these tests show what and how much of an intoxicating substance (drugs or alcohol), the driver had in his or her system.

 Oregon's implied consent law generally requires drivers who are arrested for driving under the influence to take a blood, breath, or urine test.
 This article covers the requirements of the state's implied consent law and the penalties resulting from refusing to test.

-Under Oregon's implied consent law, any person who operates a motor vehicle on a highway or premises open to the public is deemed to have given consent to a chemical test of the person's breath, blood, and/or urine.
-In order to request a chemical test, a police officer must have reasonable grounds to believe the person was driving under the influence of intoxicants (DUII) and have the person under arrest.
+Under Oregon's implied consent law, any person who operates a motor vehicle on a highway or premises open to the public is deemed to have given consent to a chemical test of his or her breath, blood, and/or urine.
+But in order to request a chemical test, a police officer must first have reasonable grounds to believe the person was driving under the influence of intoxicants (DUII) and have the person under arrest.